-The Best Email Clients for Mac and Windows in 2020
+A Rundown of the Best Email Clients for Mac and Windows

 Are you someone who uses a browser to check their email or you have realized the power of email clients?

 I was the first in the line who would use a browser to check & respond to my emails.

 To be honest, I’ve always found Mac’s integrated Mail app to be a bit too clumsy for my taste.
 And if I am not able to find my way around the email easily – I’m probably not going to like the app.

 Luckily, one afternoon, I came across a perfect email client that allowed me to sync all my emails into one client and keep my emails synchronized across my laptop, tablet and phone.